The Joy Of Being A Mother (10 Incredible Points)

 Well to me they are, they make the whole chaos of motherhood a lot more manageable.

 Having routines in our life has made things easier and has made my children happier too.
-When children know what to expect and when, they become more comfortable with their surrounding, leading to less tantrums and more joy for everyone.
+When children know what to expect and when, they become more comfortable with their surroundings, leading to fewer tantrums and more joy for everyone.

 “Youth fades; love droops; the leaves of friendship fall; a mother’s secret hope outlives them all.” —Oliver Wendell Holmes